National Register Listings in Livingston County, New York

 Livingston County Timeline

-This timeline provides a concise overview of the key events in the history of Livingston County, New York.
+This timeline provides a condensed summary of the historical journey of Livingston County, New York.

 - 1683 - Livingston County is part of Albany County, which includes all of present-day New York State.